paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 defense mechanisms, at the very least we need to make sure to not exhaust resources.

-The dispute coordinator will notify us on import about unavailable candidates or otherwise invalid imports and we can disconnect from such peers/decrease their reputation drastically.
-This alone should get us quite far with regards to queue monopolization, as availability recovery is expected to fail relatively quickly for unavailable data.
+The dispute coordinator will notify us on import about problematic candidates or otherwise invalid imports and we can disconnect from such peers/decrease their reputation drastically.
+This alone should get us quite far with regards to queue monopolization.

 Still if those spam messages come at a very high rate, we might still run out of resources if we immediately call `DisputeCoordinatorMessage::ImportStatements`